Terms and Conditions

 - Click on the activity title you wish to book, this will bring up the Activity information screen;

 - Multiday courses and adventures list a 25% non-refundable deposit option, with the balance being invoiced/ payable a minimum of six weeks (42 days) prior to the activity date.
 A full payment option via BACS is also available on request.
-The website accepts card payments via Paypal.
+The website accepts card payments via Stripe.
 BACS payment available for all invoices;

 - Bookings are not confirmed until full payment has been received;

 - Explore Highland has the right to release resources after a payment deadline has been passed.
 An email to release the resources/booking will be sent to the client to confirm the breach of terms and confirm the booking has been canceled;

 Private bookings can be made via direct contact:

 - For all private bookings, once details have been arranged an invoice is raised and emailed to client to create a formal agreement/ confirmation;

 - Full payment is required within three days to confirm all private bookings with a value of less than £500.
 All resources will be provisionally reserved for this period;

 - A 25% non-refundable deposit is required within three days to confirm all private bookings with a value of more than £500.
 The balance is payable a minimum of six weeks (42 days) prior to the activity date

 - Invoice bookings can be payable by BACS (for UK customers) which do not incur any surcharge;

 - BIC/SWIFT/IBAN (for international/worldwide customers).
 Details are listed on all invoices.
 Banks apply an international banking surcharge and this cost is listed on applicable invoices at the current rate.
 Sometimes it is more cost-effective to pay in full by BIC/SWIFT/IBAN to save double international banking charges;

 - For adventure holidays, paying by installments is also possible to assist in spreading the cost.
 Please email for more information;

 - Cheques are no longer accepted by Explore Highland;